§319 Additional Grant Opportunities

 WVDEP's Fiscal Section has implemented some revised procedures, make sure you are aware of those.
 If not followed they will compromise your reimbursement forms.
 Reimbursement requests should be submitted each month and only one/per award.
 If you have multiple requests, consolidate those so that only one/award is submitted.
 The information must be clear and the documentation must substantiate the request.
 The WV State Auditor's Office (WVSAO) will not accept forms that have been marked through or do not have all the required information.

 Your organization must maintain accurate records of all project related documents (e.g. receipts, bids, engineering drawings, communications, reports, Emails etc.).
-This information may be requested at any time by WVDEP and/or USEPA for audit purposes.
+This information may be requested at any time by WVDEP and/or EPA for audit purposes.

 Penalties